input-output-hk/iogx/README.md

 }
 ```

-This file describes your Haskell project and will be used internally to call `haskell.nix:cabalProject'`.
+This file returns the arguments that will be used to create a `haskell.nix` project.

+See `haskell.nix`'s [`cabalProject'`](https://input-output-hk.github.io/haskell.nix/reference/library.html#cabalproject) function for details.

 This file will be evaluated once for each element in your GHC build matrix: if your [`haskellCompilers`](#323-haskellcompilers) has 2 elements, and if [`shouldCrossCompile`](#325-shouldcrosscompile) is set to `true`, then this file will be called 8 times (taking into account profiled and non-profiled builds).

-If this file does not exist then it will default to an empty project.
+If this file does not exist then a `haskell.nix` project will still be created using default values and common heuristics.

 ### 3.3.1. `inputs`